sdrasco/EdgeWalker/README.md

 The project is organized into the following directories:

-- **/** (root directory): Project website and github configuration files
+- **/** (root directory): Project website and GitHub configuration files

-- **/html**: Generated reports, template reports, and recently generated CSV reports from Edge Walker's output.
+- **/html**: Generated reports, template reports, and recently generated CSV reports from Edge Walker's output

 - **/images**: Project logo and screenshots

 - **/src**: The main Python modules responsible for Edge Walker's core functionality.
-It also contains ticker lists and other support files.
+It also contains ticker lists, support files, and the `requirements.txt` file for Python dependencies.

+- **/src/cpp**: C++ source files and `CMakeLists.txt` for compiling performance-critical components of Edge Walker.
+This directory contains code that accelerates certain calculations through C++ integration.

-- **/utility**: Helpful tools such as ticker scrapers and [a simple html-based strangle breakeven calculator](https://edgewalker.co.uk/utility/calculator.html).
+- **/utility**: Helpful tools such as ticker scrapers and [a simple HTML-based strangle breakeven calculator](https://edgewalker.co.uk/utility/calculator.html)

 ## Features